SummaryRead the full fact sheet

 Recognising hay fever symptoms

-Around one in four people with hay fever also have asthma, and it is important to recognise that pollen can trigger asthma as well as hay fever symptoms.
+Around one in 4 people with hay fever also have asthma, and it is important to recognise that pollen can trigger asthma as well as hay fever symptoms.

 - runny nose

 - itchy nose

 - itchy, watery eyes.

 These symptoms mean that a person’s eyes and upper airways are affected.
 Hay fever does not include symptoms such as wheezing, shortness of breath or chest tightness, which are asthma symptoms.